 Co-op Academies offer Uniform Exchange

-Parents and Carers are given the opportunity to donate unused uniform.
+Parents and Carers are given the opportunity to donate unused or good quality uniform.
 They can also exchange or ask for any items of uniform that they may need themselves.
-It also plays an important part in our sustainability efforts, reusing clothing that may otherwise go to landfill.
+Alongside helping keeps costs down, it plays an important part in our sustainability efforts, reusing clothing that may otherwise go to landfill.

 Co-op Academy Woodslee runs their Uniform Exchange every year.
 Their site manager, Roger Cobain, washes all items of uniform that are donated and set-ups the exchange during the final week of the Summer holidays.
 It is then advertised to Co-op Academy Woodslee families as well as other families in the community who may benefit from the exchange.

 Co-op Academy Woodslee Headteacher, Susannah McShane, said: “The thinking behind it is that we do not wish for our families to purchase things unnecessarily.
 As well as the moral factor in reducing the need to throw away clothes we are setting the example that we are a caring community who think before they throw away as so many uniforms are purchased and wasted each year.

 The uniform remains on our playground giving all families in our community the opportunity to exchange items and if any families express that they might be struggling with uniform we have extra uniforms.
 This really helps our families who have 6/7 children!”

 Co-op Academy Failsworth in Oldham started their Uniform Exchange Programme for the first time last year and have already provided over 500 pieces of uniform to families.